uol-j-lin/jjlin526/README.md

 🔭 I'm a SWE with a strong interest in cloud technologies and DevOps

-🌱 I’m learning Kubernetes and Ansible
+🌱 I’m learning Kubernetes and Terraform

 ❓ Ask me about anything related to AWS